gohryt/programming-languages-research/COMPILERS.md

 Traditional compilers execute a fixed sequence of passes (parse → type-check → lower → optimize → codegen).
 Query-based compilers invert this: computation is organized as a set of memoized functions ("queries") that compute results on demand.
 When a query is invoked, the system checks if a valid cached result exists; if not, it computes the result and caches it, tracking which inputs were read.

-**rustc** is transitioning to a query-based architecture.
+**rustc** is built around a query-based architecture.
 Instead of running type inference as a monolithic pass, the compiler defines queries like `type_of(DefId) → Type`, `mir_built(DefId) → Mir`, `codegen_unit(Symbol) → CodegenUnit`.
 Each query is computed on demand and memoized.
-When the user changes a file, the system invalidates only the queries whose inputs changed, recomputing the minimum necessary.
+When an input changes, incremental compilation invalidates the affected query results and reuses the rest where dependency tracking can prove they remain valid.

 **Salsa** (Matsakis et al.) is the incremental computation framework used by rust-analyzer.
 It provides:
 - **Automatic dependency tracking**: queries automatically track which other queries they read; no manual dependency declarations needed.